 The Corsair HS35 is a prime example of a budget headset that manages to do everything right while trimming off the excess features to meet this price range.
 It is as stylish as it is comfortable, and while the microphone is a bit thin and the sound unimpressive it still offers a far better deal than most of its competition.

-There is no shortage of excellent gaming headsets at and above the $100 price range, but as we start to decrease the price, the options start to dwindle.
-Bring the budget below $50 and it becomes harder than ever to find a headset that you can get truly excited over.
+There is no shortage of excellent gaming headsets at and above the $100 price range, but below that point, the options start to dwindle.
+If your budget is below $50, it used to be hard to find a headset that you can get truly excited over – until Corsair HS35.

 Corsair has set out to take advantage of the lack of strong competition at this price range with their $40 HS35 headset, but building a budget headset that’s supposed to stand above the crowd is easier said than done.
 There’s only so much the manufacturer can cram into such a cheap product before they start to lose profits.